tsaruggan/corner-generative-benchmarking-demo/README.md

 This project provides a comprehensive toolkit for generating custom benchmarks and replicating the results outlined in our (link technical report here).

+## Motivation

+Benchmarking is used to evaluate how well a model is performing, with the aim to generalize that performance to broader real-world scenarios.
+However, the widely-used benchmarks today often rely on artificially clean datasets and generic domains, with the added concern that they have likely already been seen by embedding models in training.

+We introduce generative benchmarking as a way to address these limitations.
+Given a set of documents, we synthetically generate queries that are representative of the ground truth.

 ## Overview
 This repository offers tools to:
 - **Generate Custom Benchmarks:** Generate benchmarks tailored to your data and use case